clonejo/mc-erl/README.md

 ## PS:
 The Erlang shell can be left with "q().", which shuts down the server.

+If you want to talk to me, I'm often around at #mcdevs on Freenode.

 ## Feature list
 * compatible to Minecraft 1.4.5
 * see other players